david-palm/DeepSudoku/README.md

 </p>

 ### Classifying digits with the neural network
 The neural network was originally build using *TensorFlow* and *Keras* containing *Dense* layers, 2D convolution layers, max-pooling layers and dropout layout.
 The network was converted using [frugally-deep](https://github.com/Dobiasd/frugally-deep) to integrate it into the native C++ code.
 All cells are fed to the model as a tensor.
-A vector with 9 floats is returned, each representing the probality of the digit.
+A vector with 9 floats is returned, each representing the probability of the digit.
 If the value is over 0.7 the digit is viewed as recognized otherwise it is viewed as an empty cell.